Last Updated on October 4, 2022 by Rebecca Huff

 Natural pest control is not as hard to find these days as it was several years ago.

-We purchased our current home less than 3 years ago and until this weekend we have never had a reason to hire a Pest Control Company.
+For years we have never had a reason to hire a Pest Control Company.
 My children have backyard chickens so they definitely eat any insects that are available within their reach.
 Since what we feed them can attract pests. (see our baby chicks here)

-Inside my garage and around my outside windows I normally spray a solution of vinegar, rosemary and peppermint oil which is very pleasant to smell and seems to deter bugs when reapplied regularly.
-I usually spray about once a month which takes me about 10 minutes to go all the way around my home.
+Inside my garage and around my outside windows I used to spray a DIY a solution of vinegar, rosemary and peppermint essential oils which is very pleasant to smell and seems to deter bugs when reapplied regularly.
+I applied this once or twice a month which takes me about 10 minutes to go all the way around my home.

 I’d been unable to do everything on my regular routine for a few months and I completely forgot about my habit of spraying things.
 (By the way, don’t spray vinegar on plants as they will die!)
 We noticed during that time a few Palmetto bugs hiding out in our garage.

 My husband asked me to check into a pest control company that I would approve of but I had too much going on that day to get to it and completely forgot.
 He ended up making the appointment on his own.
-Finding the email confirmation in my inbox I was leery of what I had allowed him to get us into but it was too late to do anything about it as he paid in advance.
+Finding the email confirmation in my inbox I was leery of what he got us into but it was too late to do anything about it as he paid in advance.

-Pesticides are toxic to pets and children, leave a disgusting residue, have an unbearably unpleasant scent and lose effectiveness over time.
+Pesticides and insecticides are toxic to pets and children, leave a disgusting residue, have an unbearably unpleasant scent and lose effectiveness over time.
+I prefer to avoid conventional pest control products if at all possible.

 When the technician arrived I asked him if I could take a look at the solution he would be using before he started.
 Without hesitation, he handed me the bottle for my approval.
-Here's what I found (almost exactly what I'd already been mixing and spraying on my own):
+This was my first experience with Integrated Pest Management.
+Here’s what I found (almost exactly what I’d already been mixing and spraying on my own):

 Since it was the perfect temperature outside that day I’d had my windows open before the technician arrived.
 When he got started knocking down the cobwebs outside around the 2nd-floor windows I went about my business in the house.
 I got caught up in what I was working on and forgot he was working.